-Important update: Manna will NOT distribute weekend bags this week due to Spring break and the holiday.
-We will resume weekend bags distributions next Friday.
+Important update: Manna will distribute weekend bags this Friday from 11AM to 1PM at most locations (except New Hampshire Estates ES, which has distribution time from 11:30AM to 12:30PM).
 For more information, please click on the graphic to enlarge it.

 More than 35% of Montgomery county public school students are eligible for free or reduced meals during the school week.
 Smart Sacks bridges the gap between Friday and Monday, providing nutritious foods for children and their families who might not have another meal until after the weekend.

 As little as $5 provides a family a bag full of food.